 Tips and tricks for remembering to take your supplements

 A friend told me recently that he’d been taking some very high quality supplements but hadn’t noticed any difference in his health.
 He asked if he should continue taking them.
 “How many have you taken already, and when did you start?”, I asked.
 “About half a pot, and about 6 months ago” was his reply.
 So he’d taken two weeks’ worth of supplements over six months.
 That’s like saying you had a full 7 hours’ sleep on 14 days out of 6 months, but you can’t understand why you’re not feeling great.
 Nutritional supplements are an important part of optimising your food, and there are many reasons why it can be argued that they’re sadly no longer a luxury, but a necessity.
 Eating junk food is like getting two hours’ sleep a night.
 Eating a healthy, balanced, unprocessed diet seven days a week is like getting 5 hours sleep a night, but it’s still not enough, and it’s only when we supplement micronutrients to bring levels up to what our bodies have evolved to use that we get the full “7 hours”.
+And in fact, some people will need 8 or even 9 hours, because of their life stage or health conditions.

 So, you’ve come to the point where you are ready to take control of your health.
 You’ve made the decision that you’re going to eat more healthily, exercise regularly and follow a programme of healthier lifestyle habits.
 For the first few days, you’re on fire, doing everything you’ve committed to and feeling better.
 But somehow, after a while, normal life and ingrained habits seem to creep back, and because your new habits aren’t quite embedded, you feel you’re slipping into your old ways.